imroyroyyy/2023/venom_main.md

 Hyunjin's eyes light up.
 "Yes, I think that's what—"

 Vivi interrupts.
-"No. You're not permitted in the medbay until we have—" she clears her throat.
+"No. You're not permitted in the medbay until we've—" she clears her throat.
 There's no polite way to say 'dealt with the viscera.'

 Jungeun feels Hyunjin's muscles coil, and that's how she knows to tighten her grip on her before Hyunjin can lunge at Vivi.